seedstack/website/content/docs/business/manual/lifecycle/index.md

 ```
 [org.example.*]
-default.repository.qualifier=org.seedstack.jpa.Jpa
+default-repository=org.seedstack.jpa.Jpa
 ```

-And then overriden for a specific aggregate root:
+You can also override it for a specific aggregate root:

 ```
 [org.example.domain.customer.Customer]
-default.repository.qualifier=another-qualifier
+default-repository=another-qualifier
 ```

 The `default.repository.qualifier` property expects a qualifier annotation class or a string when the qualifier use `@Named("another-qualifer")`.